Skip to content

 Step 4 - Viewing the Results

-Now to view the results in Spira, click on the View > View Manual Test in Spira menu.
-That will bring up the test case in Spira.
-Now click on the Failed hyperlink in Spira and the new test run will be displayed:
+To view the results in Spira, click the View > View Manual Test in Spira menu.
+This will display the test case in Spira.
+Then click the Failed hyperlink in Spira, and the new test run details will be displayed:

 manual_playback_10